interledger/rafiki/packages/documentation/docs/concepts/accounting/liquidity.md

 # Liquidity

 Rafiki implements a clearing protocol - the [Interledger Protocol](../../reference/glossary.md#interledger-protocol).
-As such, it does not hold liquidity but keeps track liquidity moving through it.
+As such, it does not hold liquidity but keeps track of liquidity moving through it.

 ## Types of Liquidity